 Yes!
 This process takes approximately 2 minutes instead of 24 hours.
 First, use a very fine grind.
 Next, pour over room temperature water to the #2 line.
 Stir for 60 seconds rather than 10.
 Once ready, press the cylinder slower than usual, and dilute your brew with ice-cold water.
 The flavors are acidic, sweet, and aromatic.

-Manual brewing isn’t as complicated as once thought.
+Manual brewing methods aren't as complicated as once thought.
 It’s easy to do in the comfort of your own home and produces brilliant cups of coffee.

-The Chemex is for a sweeter, smoother brew, and the AeroPress is for those who wish to have a quicker, stronger brew.
+When it comes to AeroPress vs Chemex, Chemex gives a sweeter, smoother brew, and the AeroPress gives a quicker, stronger brew.

 For camping, we recommend the AeroPress as you'll have an easier time carrying it around.
 But whatever you choose, you'll get yourself an aromatic, flavorful brew each time.
 Happy brewing!